gautaz/last-will/results/README.md

 ## `2018-06-12T07` results with a native MQTT connection

-The following logs exist and were produced by using native MQTT connections (port `1883`):
+The following logs were produced by using native MQTT connections (port `1883`):

 - [no_last_will](./2018-06-12T07:04:21.227103300Z-no-last-will.txt) shows what happens without any last will setting on connection
 - [last_will](./2018-06-12T07:09:21.365715700Z-last-will.txt) shows what happens with the last will set on connection